 This provision is for divorced couples or those who are legally separated.
 If you can prove that your spouse was responsible for the incurred tax liability and that you had no part in or reason to know about the errors, then as an innocent spouse, you can apply to have your liability in the tax bill waived.

 Be prepared to show all of the valid documentation the IRS requests to avoid sharing the tax bill.
-This is not really a forgiveness program, but more of assigning responsibility for the tax debt to the proper person.
+This is not really a forgiveness program, but more of assigning responsibility for the back taxes to the proper person.

 Exemptions, allowances, and forgiveness are terms that get thrown around a great deal at tax time.
 All three of these are things taxpayers can use to reduce their overall tax liability.
 We’ve already discussed what forgiveness is, but what are exemptions and allowances, and how are they different?